Subscribe to Science Matters

 Research by Ilkka Hanski and colleagues at the University of Helsinki found microbe diversity reduced the incidence of allergies.
 They compared adolescents living in houses surrounded by biodiverse natural areas to those living in landscapes of lawns and concrete.
 From skin swabs, they learned that higher native-plant diversity appears to be associated with greater and more diverse microbial composition on the participants’ skin, which led to lower risk of a range of allergies.

 It’s likely that, as we learn more about the microbial world, we’ll find other beneficial microbes in nature.
 The research also highlights the importance of overall biodiversity to human health.
 A good solution to protecting biodiversity, from the smallest microbe to the largest animal, and to keeping ourselves healthy, is for all of us to spend more time outside.

 According to the American Public Health Association, “People of all ages and abilities enjoy higher levels of health and well-being when they have nature nearby in parks, gardens, greenways, naturalized schoolyards and playgrounds, and natural landscaping around homes and workplaces.”

-As this year's 30X30 Nature Challenge wraps up, consider it an inspiration to get outside every day of the year.
-It's good for your health, mood and microbiome — and nature!
+As this year’s One Nature Challenge wraps up, consider it an inspiration to get outside every day of the year.
+It’s good for your health, mood and microbiome — and nature!